lmeysel/vue-svg-textwrap/readme.md

 ```html
 <text v-wrapper="{ text: myTextProperty, width: myWidthProperty }" />
 ```

+## Physical measurement
+As of 0.20 you may control how measuring is done.
+Assume your SVG is having viewBox="0 0 100 100" but with the actual size of 200&times;200 pixels.
+The text will now be rendered twice as large, but still wrapped at a given width.
+When placing elements within the SVG it will be done on viewBox units and then scaled.
+Measuring the text, however, will be done after it is scaled.
+This might be wanted, but in most cases, i think, it is not.
+You may control this using the physicalMeasurement-setting, which defaults to false.

 ## About the wrapper
 * When saying "line-height", I am just talking about the value applied on `tspan`-elements for the `dy`-attribute.